Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 Understood?
 Yes/No, [Rank].

 You may pair up with someone if you wish.
 If you want to pair with someone stand next to them in the line.

+If you do not wish to pair up then I will pair you myself.
 Then we will begin the 1v1s once everyone is paired.

 > `[Pair up those without a partner]`
 > `[If there is an uneven amount of attendees a session admin or spectator can step in to 1v1]`